balram-kandoria/Direct-Method-Beam-Stress-Calculator/README.md

 15.)
 "Element # Moment of Inertia: " - Enter with appropriate units.

+Lastly, you'll find your results printed in the terminal and also in a solution ticket, a .txt file, with the problem name you inputted initially.

 All computational results are saved to a .txt file.

 Example Results: